asimtarapathak/Random-Password-Generator/README.md

   <li>pyperclip</li> -> For copying to clipboard
  </ul>

- <b>Note:</b> You need to install PyQt5 and pyperclip before running the script else the program won't work.<br>
+ <b>Note:</b> You need to install PyQt5 and pyperclip before running the script else the program won't work.
- To install these modules type this two commands in your terminal:
+<br> To install these modules type this two commands in your terminal:
- -> pip install pyqt5
+ <br>-> pip install pyqt5
- -> pip install pyperclip
+ <br>-> pip install pyperclip